CFeregrino/scWGCNA/README.md

 ```

 -   Using the information of the modules we calculated, we can also
-    calculate what’s the average expression of each module in any set of
+    calculate what’s the average expression of each module in any other
-    cells.
-This, as long as we have a seurat object with the same gene
+    set of cells.
+This, as long as we have a Seurat object with the same
-    names as the ones used to calculate the modules.
-This is very useful
+    gene names as the ones used to calculate the modules.
+This is very
-    to calculate expression and module activityin any other dataset, as
+    useful to calculate expression and module activity in another sample
-    if it was any gene.
+    or dataset, and then use the expression as if it was another gene.
 -   Moreover, we can calculate the membership of each gene to its
     module, taking as a reference the expression of any other expression
     dataset.
 These memberships, can be then compared across samples.